kreturn/SAI/README.txt

 	Thinking of using Cuda Thrust or cusp for Matrix and Vector handling, what would you recommand? or use raw pointers directly.

-7: You may want to disable CMAKE_CXX_FLAGS -o3 option in CMakeLists.txt if debug
+7: You may disable CMAKE_CXX_FLAGS -o3 option in CMakeLists.txt if debug